werf/multiwerf/README.md

 - PATCH can be increased with prereleases (1.0.1 → 1.0.2-alpha → 1.0.2-alpha.1 → 1.0.2-rc.1 → 1.0.2)
 - version without PRERELEASE part is a version for `stable` channel
 - version with PRERELEASE part should be a version for `alpha`, `beta` or `rc` channels
-- METADATA parts are sorted
+- METADATA parts are not sorted (by semver spec)
-- METADATA can be used for hotfixes

 ## Channels